NuclearKev/4-wire/README.md

 This is great and all but the power supplies cannot output the small and medium current stably.
 This means you should construct a simple resistor parallel circuit that will cut the current down.
-In my case I used a 1k and a 20 Ohm resistor with a voltage of 3V and current (from the power supply) of .5A. **NOTE: You might be able to get the smaller currents by setting the voltage low on the power supply.
+In my case I used a 1k and a 20 Ohm resistor with a voltage of 3V and current (from the power supply) of .5A. **NOTE: You can get the smaller currents by setting the voltage low on the power supply.**
-I haven't tried it but it might work.** In the case of using a parallel circuit, you want to take the current from the 1k resistor (because the 20 is drawing most of the current).
+In the case of using a parallel circuit, you want to take the current from the 1k resistor (because the 20 is drawing most of the current).
 So, following the path of current, through the 1k resistor through the ammeter, through the wire, and back to the power supply.
 Once again, the volt